-The Fund's compliance plan outlines how we aim to ensure compliance with the Constitution, the Corporations Act and other relevant laws.
+The Fund's compliance plan outlines how we aim to ensure compliance with the Fund's constitution, the Corporations Act and other relevant laws.

 The Fund's compliance plan has been lodged with the Australian Securities and Investments Commission ('ASIC').